cjwoodruff50/Nanopore_WEHI_cjw/README.md

         Note that this code is very demanding of computational resources.
 As written a block of 250,000 reads of the Sereika et al. D6322 metagenomic dataset takes about 1 hour to run using 56 cores on an HPC cluster.
-It is expected that this code would be unnecessary for users at the generation of amplicon sequences would be via laboratory methods and nanopore sequencing of a library prepared from genomic DNA.
+It is expected that this code would be unnecessary for users as the generation of amplicon sequences would be via laboratory methods and nanopore sequencing of a library prepared from genomic DNA.